 Lion Rock at Piha Beach

-The black sand beach is impressive in itself and regardless of the wind will most definitely warm your feet and is perfect for soaking up some vitamin D overlooked by the spectacular Lion Rock.
-Walking up the rock is not as daunting as it looks from down on the beach.
+The black sand beach is impressive in itself and regardless of the wind the sand will most definitely warm your feet.
+A perfect place for soaking up some vitamin D overlooked by the spectacular Lion Rock.
+Walking up Lion rock is not as daunting as it looks from down on the beach.
 The steps will take you roughly 15 minutes and depending upon the time of year you can either go straight to the top or to a level near to the top.
-Either way you get spectacular views of Piha beach, but don’t be stupid, people have been seriously injured by not adhering to the rules in place.
+Either way you get spectacular views of Piha beach.
+Please don’t be stupid, people have been seriously injured by not adhering to the rules in place.

 Black Sand Beaches NZ